Skip to main content

 11. Sending advertising and information flyers

-We use your personal data that you have provided to us in the course of a business relationship with us to send you advertising and information flyers.
+We use your personal data, which you have provided to us in the course of a business relationship with us, to send you advertising and information flyers.
 The legal basis is Art.
-6(1)(f) GDPR.
-Our legitimate interest within the meaning of Art.
-6(1)(f) GDPR is to advertise our products.
+6 (1) (f) GDPR.
+Our legitimate interest in accordance with Art.
+6 (1) (f) GDPR lies in the advertising of our products.
 We process your personal data to send you product, company and event information.
-Our legitimate interest is to inform you about AMF-Bruns and our services and to communicate with you.
+Our legitimate interest lies in providing information about AMF-Bruns and our services as well as communicating with you.

 12. Transfer to recipients of personal data within the EEA